Rancho San Rafael Regional Park

 Tips & Details

 Parking is a breeze if you arrive early, between 3:30 a.m. and 5:30 a.m (inside parking - $25 cash, street parking - free).
 Waking up that early is an adventure in itself, especially when you’re with loved ones.
-The balloons and the whole atmosphere make it totally worth it!
+The balloons and the whole atmosphere make it totally worth it.
 As they say, "The early bird catches the worm."
-But if early mornings aren’t your thing, no worries!
-You can still enjoy the event later; just be prepared to park a bit farther away and walk a little.
-The mass ascension at 7 a.m. is absolutely magical, but don’t sleep on the glow show at 5 a.m. and the dawn patrol at 5:30 a.m.—they’re just as enchanting.
+But if early mornings aren’t your thing, no worries.
+You can still enjoy the event at a later time; just be prepared to park a bit farther away and walk.
+Check out RGBR's parking guide for more details.

-Kid Zone: Every year, they mix up the entertainment for kids with fun activities like bungee jumps, bounce houses, and crafts.
+Kid Zone: Every year, they mix up the entertainment for kids with fun activities like bungee jumps (usually $12/5 minutes), face paint ($), and crafts.
 They always do their best to make sure everyone is happy, so I have no doubt this year’s activities will be just as exciting.
-A little birdie told me that the National Automobile Museum might bring in some cars to show, and a face painter is also in the works!
+Last year, the National Automobile Museum brought in some classic cars for everyone to enjoy, including their Barbie & Ecto-1 Ghostbusters cars.

 What to Bring: Mornings can be chilly.
 Check the weather forecast and dress appropriately.
+Layers are key.
 Lots of people like to bring blankets, lawn chairs (please be considerate to not obstruct the view of those sitting on the ground), and hot drinks to stay cozy.
-If you’re planning on attending with kids it's helpful to pack some food, drinks, and snacks to keep them happy.
-Food will also be available for sale.
-Most vendors take cards, but cash is always king & some vendors may experience problems with their systems — ATMs are available on-site.
+If you’re planning on attending with kids, it's helpful to pack some food, drinks, and snacks to help keep them happy.
+Food vendors available.
+Most take cards, but cash is always king, & some may experience problems with their systems.
+ATMs are always available on site.
+Expect lines.

 Extras: The Reno Great Balloon Race takes place in Rancho San Rafael Regional Park, one of our largest and most dynamic parks.
-You’ll find plenty of beautiful spaces to explore, including Wilbur D. Mar Museum (free admission during the event, Fr, Sa, Su: 7am-1pm), a serene pond, an arboretum, multiple playgrounds, and much more.
+You’ll find plenty of beautiful spaces to explore, including Wilbur D. Mar Museum (free admission during the event, Fr, Sa, Su: 7am-1pm), a serene pond, arboretum, multiple playgrounds, and much more.
 If you've been dreaming of riding a hot air balloon, you can pay to ride one in Lake Tahoe.
-This balloon has been a participant of RGBR for years.
-Check out this website for more details.
+I actually was so fortunate to ride in this balloon at Rancho Park on media day with pilot Sheldon, who's been flying balloons for about 35 years.
+Sheldon has been a participant of RGBR for years and often can be found flying at dawn patrol and the glow show.
+Check out his Lake Tahoe Balloon's website for more details.

-Sustainability Commitment: This year's Reno Great Balloon Race will be greener than ever, featuring solar-powered lights and clean, dependable energy to reduce its carbon footprint.
+Sustainability Commitment: Last year's Reno Great Balloon Race started with a greener than ever initiative, featuring solar-powered lights and clean, dependable energy to reduce its carbon footprint.
 They're proud to lead the way in event sustainability.

-Finally, remember that balloon races may be canceled if winds exceed 10 mph, so check the weather on AccuWeather before heading out.
-In the event of undesirable weather and cancellation, no refunds will be given.
+Finally, remember that balloon races may be canceled if winds exceed 10 mph, so be sure to check the weather before heading out.
+In the event of cancellation, no refunds will be given.
 The event relies on parking fees and such to help keep the event free and open to the public.

 No comments: